 Stinkoman 20X6: Stinkoman kills a giant robot in one level of his game, and then attaches the robot's fist to his own arm for no apparent reason.
 It's the size of his entire body, and he doesn't even punch anyone with it, he uses it as a giant shield.

 Kim Possible: When Shego isn't using her glowing energy as a ranged attack, she uses it to power up her punches in combat.
 The energy exerts concussive force on her target, and she can even use it to burn things to ashes.

 Gemini has a prosthetic hand that can deliver electrical shocks and launch miniature missiles.

-He-Man and the Masters of the Universe (1983): This is Fisto's power.
-Makes sense.
+Masters of the Universe: This is Fisto's power.
+In the 1983 version it's just a glove, while it's a mechanical prosthesis in Classics.
+In the 2002 series it's explicitly shown that while he is wearing a glove, the hand under it really is that huge.
 In one episode of the remake, he successfully uses it to distract an enemy so that he can punch him with his other hand.
-It's not quite clear how that works.

 Fisto: See this hand?

 (Mook glares at giant hand, Fisto punches him with his normal hand)

 Fisto: Should've paid attention to the other hand.